lhuasheng/VSCAgentCoderStarter/promptV2/01_codebase_analysis.md

 - Notes on any architectural patterns or conventions
 - A summary of completed, in-progress, and missing features
 - References to existing planning or rubric files
+- **A dependency map**: Visual or tabular representation of how modules, files, and user journeys depend on each other (e.g., which modules import or call others, shared utilities, API flows, etc.)

 **Next:** Pass your findings to the Context Documentarian for context file generation for each module/user journey, referencing both code and planning artifacts.